SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIEditableRow.md

 ### void Delete()

-Delete the row.
+Deletes the row.

 ### string GetDisplayValue(GQIColumn column)

-Get the display value for the cell of the specified column.
+Gets the display value for the cell of the specified column.

 #### Parameters

-- [GQIColumn](xref:GQI_GQIColumn) `column`: the column for which the display value should be retrieved.
+- [GQIColumn](xref:GQI_GQIColumn) `column`: The column for which the display value should be retrieved.

 #### Returns